Cryozene/DocxToBB/README.md

 # DocxToBB
-Creates a string out of a .docx file, that inherits select text-fonts with BBCode.
+Creates a string out of a .docx (Added with 0.3: Also accepts .doc) file, that inherits select text-fonts with BBCode.
 Written for romane-forum.de

-## Current Build: Beta 1 (Version 0.2)
+## Current Build: Beta 1 (Version 0.3)

 ## How to use